Pence swears in Pompeo as CIA director

 Vice President Mike Pence is praising Pompeo's "wealth of experience" and "character."
 He says Pompeo is "stepping up to lead the finest intelligence-gathering operation the world has ever seen."

-Pence is speaking at a swearing-in ceremony for Pompeo that comes about an hour after the incoming CIA director was confirmed by the Senate.
+Pence spoke at a swearing-in ceremony for Pompeo that came about an hour after the incoming CIA director was confirmed by the Senate.
+The vote was 66-32.

-Pompeo will lead the nation's top spy agency at a critical time for U.S. national security and in the aftermath of Russia's meddling in the U.S. election.

-The White House had hoped to have Pompeo in place Friday but Democrats stalled, arguing that his nomination needed more vetting and debate.